ludivineConstanti/pixiji-gatsby/mdDocumentation/researchOrganisation.md

 I had some errors showing up in the console.log, complaining about the props I give to some components so that styled-components can use them.
 Therefore, I decided to always give those props in an object prop that I call s.
 This way, it's also easier for me to differentiate the props that are just used for styling (especially when there's a lot of them).

+## Update n°4 on CSS organisation

+At the beginning, I used SComponentName as a naming convention, for the files that contained the styling of the component.
+I decided to change it to "style" as including the name of the component for every file made copy-pasting take more time, and I find that using the same name constantly, instead of one personnalized to every component, simplifies the structure.

 ## Typo

 I have more font sizes than intended, but I think, for the future, I might continue to use one name per role for the typo, and just extend a class if they are the same size.
 This way, I won't have to go look for it, in the original css file, if I want to make it different, I'll just remove the extend and write the new settings.